Ipstenu/sitewide-comment-control/readme.txt

 Tags: comment, ban, moderate, spam, multisite, network Requires at least: 4.0
 Tested up to: 5.4
-Stable tag: 3.0
+Stable tag: 3.1
-PHP Version: 7.1
+PHP Version: 7.2
 Donate link: https://ko-fi.com/A236CEN/

 Trash, moderate, or spam a list of unregistered commenters across your entire Multisite Network.

 == Description ==

 When you run a network, managing commenters is handled per-site.
 That's normally okay, but sometimes people decide to be trolls and spam your whole network.
 This plugin allows you to ban, spam or moderate an unregistered commenter network wide.
-It does not replace the per-site blacklists or moderation lists, but acts as addition.
+It does not replace the per-site block, allow, or moderation lists, but acts as addition.

 Sitewide Comment Control checks the author name, email address and IP address of a commenter.
 If they're found to be on the list, all comments will be shunted appropriately as determined by the Network Admin: